-Refer to note 4(e) (Critical accounting estimates and by nature) and note 32 (Provision for warranties) to the consolidated financial statements.
+Refer to note 2.20 (Provision), note 4(e) (Critical accounting estimates and judgments), note 9 (Expenses by nature) and note 31 (Provision for warranties) to the consolidated financial statements.

-As at 31 December 2019, the Group had warranty provisions amounted to RMB76 million.
-The provision for product warranties granted by the Group to customers are recognised based on estimated costs of warranty claims on products sold.
-The estimation of the warranty provisions includes a number of variable factors and assumptions including: sales quantity, the percentage of the expected substitution occurred, future product costs.
+As at 31 December 2020. the Group had provisions for warranties amounted to RMB69 million.
+The provisions for product warranties granted by the Group to customers are recognised based on estimated costs of warranty claims on products sold.
+The estimation of the warranty provisions includes a number of variable factors and assumptions: sales quantity, the percentage of the expected substitution occurred, future product costs.

-We focused on this area because of inherent level of management judgment required in calculating the amount of provisions needed as a result of the complex and subjective elements around these variable factors and assumptions.
+We focused on this area because of inherent level of management judgment and estimates required in calculating the amount of provisions needed as a result of the complex and subjective elements around these variable factors and assumptions.